 - confers on a general partner the right to require partners to contribute their committed capital to the partnership

-- includes a plan which outlines its intended investment activities
+- includes a plan that outlines its intended investment activities.

-All information should be read in conjunction with the relevant legislation: Venture Capital Act 2002, Income Tax Assessment Act 1997 and Income Tax Assessment Act 1936 which can be found at ComLaw.
+All information should be read in conjunction with the relevant legislation: the VCA, the Income Tax Assessment Act 1997 and the Income Tax Assessment Act 1936, which can be found at the Federal Register of Legislation.

 How to apply